Sharma-IT/software-qa-resources/README.md

 ## Usage

 Feel free to explore the resources provided in this repository.
-Each resource is designed to improve your understanding and implementation of software QA practices.
+Each resource is designed to improve your understanding and implementation of software QA practices, along with some being actual tools and scripts.

 ## Contributions

 Contributions to this repository are welcome!
 If you have any additional software QA resources you want to provide, please feel free to submit a pull request.
 Together, we can build a comprehensive collection of resources to enhance software quality assurance practices.

+Make sure to also check out the 'Discussions' section too.
+Notably, one discussion around the Honeycomb Test Model has been created, if you're interested in learning more about the Honeycomb Test Model, please go have a look.

 ## License